Here are some of the best things to do on the modern manmade island of Odaiba, Tokyo

 Venus Fort is a theme park shopping mall that opened in Palette Town in August 1999 and consists of Venus Family, Venus Grand, Venus Outlet and Venus Outlet Annex.
 In addition to the shopping facilities, the complex also includes Hello Kitty Cute Paradise and other fun spots.

 MegaWeb is a space where more than 100 new Toyota cars are on display and where visitors can enjoy various car-related experiences such as test drives, motorsports simulators, safety simulators, driver’s workouts, and go-karting.
-The facility is a place where everyone from adults to children can enjoy various experiences related to cars.
+A facility is a place where everyone from adults to children can enjoy various experiences related to cars.

 Fuji Television Network, Inc.